Free shipping on orders over 50€ up to 500g

 Brick stitch

-Weaving technique performed with a needle, without a loom.
-It allows to weave beads staggered horizontally.
+A weaving technique performed with a needle, without a loom.
+Beads are woven horizontally in a staggered pattern.

 C